edwardshen123/ZombieMiami/README.md

 * Add more weapons(make grenade speed seem like an arc), implement ammo Edward

 ###To Do List
+* Add a help menu on title screen
 * Add more masks
 * Add Graphics
 * Clean up Code